-The Council holds this land for the primary purpose of providing open space and recreation facilities and spaces that may be utilised from time to time for complementary business purposes.
-The Council also holds this land for secondary purposes associated with addressing environmental, urban design, heritage and stormwater management needs (in no particular order of precedence).
+The Council holds these lands for the primary purpose of providing connected open space, recreation facilities and spaces that may be utilised from time to time for complementary business purposes.
+The Council also holds these lands for secondary purposes associated with addressing environmental, urban design, heritage and stormwater management needs (in no particular order of precedence).